AthrvaNaik/AthrvaNaik/README.md

 - 👋 Hi, I’m @AthrvaNaik
 - 👀 I’m interested in Web development, Data science, DSA and App development
 - 🌱 I’m currently learning web dev and data science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me email:athrvanaik227@gmail.com and linked in: https://www.linkedin.com/in/athrva-naik-71a93b257/

 <!---
 AthrvaNaik/AthrvaNaik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.